Anthropic’s native coworker product has model distribution and polish; OpenWork counters with open source, local execution, and BYO providers.

 Cursor owns the AI IDE workflow; OpenWork aims at desktop and team agent workflows beyond code editing.

-No hard moat yet; the path is workflow switching costs from shared skills, MCP configs, approved model routing, and team admin policy.
+Defensibility is still ahead of the company.
+The likely path runs through workflow switching costs from shared skills, MCP configurations, approved model routing, and team admin policy accumulating inside customer deployments.

-OpenWork’s edge is orchestration, not model training: it routes agent sessions across local or third-party LLMs, MCP tools, plugins, and team-governed skills.
+OpenWork's edge is orchestration, not model training.
+It routes agent sessions across local or third-party LLMs, MCP tools, plugins, and team-governed skills, treating the model layer as configurable rather than proprietary.